chudkowsky/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 IBC's **connection and channel** abstraction allows chains to establish authenticated communication pathways. **Relayers** serve as the off-chain infrastructure that physically moves packets between chains, earning fees for their services.
 The protocol's **light client verification** ensures that each chain can independently verify the state of its counterparts.

-**Polkadot's Cross-Chain Message Passing (XCMP)** enables communication between parachains within the Polkadot ecosystem.
+**Polkadot's XCM** is the cross-chain message format/language; transport between parachains is handled by **XCMP** under the relay chain's shared security.
 The shared security model of the relay chain simplifies trust assumptions compared to bridges between fully sovereign chains.

-**LayerZero** introduces an **omnichain** approach using **Ultra Light Nodes (ULNs)** and **oracles** plus **relayers** to verify cross-chain transactions.
+**LayerZero** introduces an **omnichain** approach using **Ultra Light Nodes (ULNs)** whose endpoints rely on a configurable oracle + relayer pair for message verification.
 This architecture aims to provide the security of light clients with reduced on-chain overhead, though it introduces dependencies on oracle networks and relayer infrastructure.

 ### Bridge Security Challenges and Attack Vectors